Chymyst/chymyst-core/core/src/main/tut/chymyst-quick.md

 Emitting a molecule is a _non-blocking_ operation; execution continues immediately, without waiting for any reactions to start.
 Reactions will start as soon as possible and will run in parallel with the processes that emitted their input molecules.

-### Example: running several reactions in parallel
+### Example: Running several reactions in parallel

 A reaction can depend on _several_ input molecules at once, and may emit several molecules as output.
 The actual computation will start only when _all_ its input molecules are available (have been emitted and not yet consumed by other reactions).